joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5895924/2024/11/03/kirk-cousins-falcons-cowboys-nfl/

 **Gardner Minshew's benching might be just the start for Raiders — is Luke Getsy next?**\
-`Antonio Pierce said last week that Getsy might ultimately “take the fall” for the Raiders offensive issue.
+`Antonio Pierce said last week that Getsy might ultimately “take the fall” for the Raiders' offensive issues.
 Could that happen Monday? `\
 https://nytimes.com/athletic/5896025/2024/11/03/raiders-loss-gardner-minshew-benching-luke-getsy/

 **Harris and Trump have been fighting to win over Arab American voters.**\